MA in Classical Studies

 Planning your studies

 You must hold an honours degree to study for our MA in Classical Studies course.
 Your degree need not be in the subject area, but you must have the basic skills expected of a graduate in that area and show some knowledge of classical studies.
-The foundation module brings you up to date with the latest ideas and approaches in classical studies but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
-Before you enter the degree you must be able to:
+The part 1 module brings you up to date with the latest ideas and approaches in classical studies but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
+Before you start the MA you must be able to:

 - write clear, concise, grammatically correct and accurately spelt prose